gottacatchenall/ms_sampling_effort/manuscript.md

 log-normal distribution, we also tested the case where the abundance distribution is derived from power-law scaling $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$  and $Z$ is a scaling coefficient.
-[@Savage2004EffBod], which yields the same qualitative behavior, _maybe supp. fig 1 here_).
+[@Savage2004EffBod], which yields the same qualitative behavior, _supplement figure 1_).
 The practical consequence of this skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events: observing two species of low relative biomass _at the same time_.